Adolphe Milich: Recognition

 The Musée du Jeu de Paume in Paris acquired his paintings in 1934, which were exhibited in the museum's great hall.
 In 1937, he participated in the International Exhibition and was awarded the bronze medal.
 In 1939 he held a solo exhibition at the Katia Granoff gallery, Quai de Conti, Paris which was favourably reviewed in L'Intransigeant;it must be admitted that this artist, who treats portraits, landscapes, and still lifes with almost equal felicity, has everything to gain by providing this somewhat broad view of his work.
 The painting of Mr. Adolphe Milich seduces first by a simplicity which is not within the reach of the vulgar.
 You need very sure means to consistently obtain such firmness of construction, this plenitude of harmonies, this rare sobriety of expressing so discreetly the deep or subtle feelings inspired by beings and things.
 With such gifts of expression, the calm intelligence of the painter was to offer us these portraits which, something rare today, are portraits and not merely more or less advanced studies of a paying or paid model.
 As for the landscapes, they are almost all Venetian, and who can complain about that?
 The inexhaustible theme is once again renewed in canvases where we see through the eyes of the painter the Venice of summer, with its heavy and warm atmosphere, the poignant duet of sky and lagoon in plays of light which only exist at a sole point in the world.During the German occupation, Milich lived in Switzerland from 1940 to 1942, taking refuge in Saint-Tropez and returning to Paris in 1945 after the Liberation, and living at Rue de l'Université.
 Becoming partially paralysed during this time, Milich learned to paint with his left hand, and from 1950, in order to be able to devote herself entirely to her husband's artistic work, Carla sold the three hotels on Rigi-Klösterli.
 In 1951, he visited Israel.
 In 1952, he was made an honorary citizen of Lugano.

 He continued painting until his death in 1964.

 Legacy

-The Milich collection in the museum of the Villa Ciani in Lugano, was inaugurated in 1966 with donations from Carla Milich-Fassbind, consisting 27 oils, 5 watercolors and 6 drawings by Adolphe Milich, and 16 oils, 1 engraving, 4 watercolours, 8 drawings and 7 sculptures, mostly by late French masters of the 19th century and beginning of the XX.
+The Milich collection in the museum of the Villa Ciani in Lugano, was inaugurated in 1966 with donations from Carla Milich-Fassbind, consisting of 27 oils, 5 watercolors and 6 drawings by Adolphe Milich, and 16 oils, 1 engraving, 4 watercolours, 8 drawings and 7 sculptures, mostly by late French masters of the 19th century and beginning of the XX.
 A retrospective was mounted at the Kunsthaus Schallerin 1968, and Milich works are exhibited in museums in France and abroad.